Symmetrization of Rational Maps: Arithmetic Properties and Families of Latt\`es Maps of $\mathbb P^k$: Post-critically finite symmetric products

-\begin{proof}[Proof of Theorem \ref{tm:strongpcf}] Let us first prove that $F$ is postcritically finite if and only if $f$ is postcritically finite.
-Remark that the postcritical set of $F$ is an algebraic variety if and only if it is the image under $\eta_k$ of an algebraic variety.
-According to Lemma \ref{lm:crit}, one, thus, sees that $F$ is postcritically finite if and only if the union of the iterates under the map $(f,\ldots,f)$ (resp. $(f,f)$) of the set
+\begin{proof}[Proof of Theorem \ref{tm:strongpcf}] Let us first prove that $F$ is post-critically finite if and only if $f$ is post-critically finite.
+Remark that the post-critical set of $F$ is an algebraic variety if and only if it is the image under $\eta_k$ of an algebraic variety.
+According to Lemma \ref{lm:crit}, one thus sees that $F$ is post-critically finite if and only if the union of the iterates under the map $(f,\ldots,f)$ (resp. $(f,f)$) of the set

-(resp. $\Delta\subset(\p^1)^2$), which is
+(resp. $\Omega=\{(x_1,x_2)\in(\p^{1})^{2}\, ; / f(x_1)=f(x_2)\}\subset(\p^1)^2$), which is